vyahello/shell-config/README.md

 Useful bash configuration files for system.
 Enjoy it!

 # Usage
-Please put all bach scripts into the root of your home directory.
+Please put all bash scripts into the root of your home directory.
 ```bash
 ~ mv bash_profile.sh bashrc.sh ~/
 ```